mcmartins/chaosproxy/README.md

 ChaosProxy will sit between both ends of a distributed system.

-The requester system should be configured with the ChaosProxy server address (localhost:9090) and the ChaosServer should be configured with the requested server address (localhost:9091).
+The requester system should be configured with the ChaosProxy server address (e.g. localhost:9090) and the ChaosServer should be configured with the requested server address (e.g. localhost:9091).

 Each request passing through the proxy will include headers with information on the operations performed.
 The main header is the *chaosproxy-requestid* that will allow tracking the request between all systems.

 So, a request to *http://localhost:9090/rest/service/resource* will be forward to *http://localhost:9091/rest/service/resource*:

 ```log
 2016-10-28 10:59:37,174 - [INFO] - 53fe99e8d9522L - [POST] Request received